-Status: The ocean is roughly 10.2% more acidic than it was 30 years ago at the start of this time series.
-Over this time, pH has declined by 0.042 at a constant rate.
-In 2020, the most recent year for which data are available, the average pH was 8.07.
-Additionally, small variations seen over the course of the year are outside the range seen in the first year of the time series for the fourth year in a row.
-The highest pH value reported for the most recent year (8.077) is lower than the lowest pH value reported in the first year of the time series (8.083).
+Status: The ocean is roughly 10.9% more acidic than it was 30 years ago at the start of this time series.
+Over this time, pH has declined by 0.045 at a constant rate.
+In 2021, the most recent year for which data are available, the average pH was 8.05.
+Additionally, for the 6th year, small variations seen over the course of the year are outside the range seen in the first year of the time series.
+The highest pH value reported for the most recent year (8.069) is lower than the lowest pH value reported in the first year of the time series (8.083).